Meniscus Tear: Gentle Non-Invasive Care Options

 Another eye-opening study published in the peer-reviewed Journal of Osteoarthritis and Cartilage reported that patients that received meniscal tear surgery had a 300% increased chance of getting a TKR (total knee replacement) within 2 years of the meniscal surgery.

-This study suggests that it is prudent for people who suffer from knee pain resetting from arthritis or meniscal tears to consider getting focused knee treatments at Chiropractic Specialty Center® from our chiropractors and physiotherapists combined before considering knee surgery.
+This study suggests that it is prudent for people who suffer from knee discomfort resetting from arthritis or meniscal tears to consider getting focused knee care at Chiropractic Specialty Center® from our chiropractors and physiotherapists combined before considering knee surgery.

-For patients with a torn meniscus, the best home therapy is PRICE:
+For patients with a torn meniscus, the recommended home therapy is PRICE:

 - Protect: Protract your meniscus from excessive weight-bearing activities to speed the recovery rate.
 For example, go up the stairs one step at a time with your good knee up first.
 Coming down the steps should also be one step at a time with the bad knee first.